 It's all about that gut..
 So here's how I do it :)

 Fill up your pot (as large as you want.
 I filled mine up with about 1,5 gallons of water and some salt and pepper, I also use this spice mix from 'real salt' that just goes with anything and everything) :D and brought it to a boil.
-Then added my $7 bones/joints ( didn't have any of the pipe bones this time - tho ones full of marrow) so work with what you've got..
-Make sure it's bones from healthy grass fed cows or pasture raised chickens if you make chicken broth.
-Chicken broth will be a lot less fatty but I always skim off the fat once it has cooled in the fridge.
+Then added my bones/joints ( I didn't have any of the pipe bones this time - tho ones full of marrow) so work with what you've got but they are ideal to incorporate..
+Make sure it's bones from healthy grass fed cows or pasture raised chickens if you're making chicken broth.

 I've been craving raw garlic like crazy lately so I chopped up a few cloves and added it in there..
 Don't recommend that unless you really love raw garlic and are craving it.. haha :D